rjp/thirdspace/docs/spec.md

+This document is intended for guidance only and in no way represents a binding contract of functionality.
+Details are subject to alteration and correction without notice.

 UA3 Spec
 ========

 UA3 presents a simple HTTP interface for reading and posting messages.

-All calls accept and return JSON and must be authenticated with HTTP authentication.
+All content is in JSON format (specifically MIME type application/xml+ua3) and must be authenticated with HTTP authentication (the only exception to this is GET /system/banner).
+Following a successful authentication attempt the server will return the "ua3session" cookie - you may use this cookie in lieu of the username / password combination for subsequent requests.

 ## Some conventions